NEM connections, complexity, risk and tolerance: achieving a balanced approach to grid connection

 At Entura, we bring as much judgement and experience to the work of connection applications as we can.
 The process does not always reward this approach, but we maintain that understanding the intent of analysis, as well as the need and importance of it, allows us to target and emphasise some analyses over others – and this helps to manage the connection risks for our clients with a high level of efficiency.

-Donald Vaughan is Entura’s Principal Consultant for Primary Electrical Engineering.
+Donald Vaughan is Entura’s Technical Director, Power.
 He has more than 25 years of experience providing advice on regulatory and technical requirements for generators, substations and transmission systems.
+He has worked for all areas of the electrical industry, including generators, equipment suppliers, customers, NSPs and market operators.
 Donald specialises in the performance of power systems.
-His experience with generating units, governors and excitation systems provides a helpful perspective on how the physical electrical network behaves and how it can support the transition to a high renewables environment.
+His experience in generating units, governors and excitation systems provides a helpful perspective on how the physical electrical network behaves.